Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 Here's a number of aspects and stunts specifically for small arms.
 Some are relatively neutral tags, but some are distinct drawbacks and have mechanical effects in addition to the limitations they imply.

-{Ballistic}​—A tag for weapons that launch relatively small and soft projectiles at a target.
+:aspect[Ballistic]​—A tag for weapons that launch relatively small and soft projectiles at a target.
 Including all firearms.
 Mainly used to identify attacks ballistic armor is designed to stop.

-{Recoil}​—Most firearms designed for real combat reduce or eliminate recoil but some weapons are designed more to intimidate then to efficiently kill lots of people.
+:aspect[Recoil]​—Most firearms designed for real combat reduce or eliminate recoil but some weapons are designed more to intimidate then to efficiently kill lots of people.
 Others are just cheap knockoffs or terrible designs.

-Weapons with {Recoil} tend to make you lose your aim with every shot.
+Weapons with :aspect[Recoil] tend to make you lose your aim with every shot.
 Many aspects created with such a weapon are reduced to boosts.
-Aspects regarding careful aim are chief amongst the affected, but also, providing {Covering Fire}, {Setting up a Killzone}, and {Pinning Them Down} all turn into boosts.
+Aspects regarding careful aim are chief amongst the affected, but also, providing :aspect[Covering Fire], :aspect[Setting up a Killzone], and :aspect[Pinning Them Down] all turn into boosts.

-{Strong Recoil}​—Weapons with this aspect don't just suffer from recoil, they suffer from lots of recoil.
-Every shot with a {Strong Recoil} weapon requires you to give an opponent a boost against you are {Driven Back}, you become {Unbalanced}, or your {Arm Turns Numb}.
-If you succeed with style on an {{attack}} you can trade a normal boost from that for not giving a foe a recoil based boost.
+:aspect[Strong Recoil]​—Weapons with this aspect don't just suffer from recoil, they suffer from lots of recoil.
+Every shot with a :aspect[Strong Recoil] weapon requires you to give an opponent a boost against you are :aspect[Driven Back], you become :aspect[Unbalanced], or your :aspect[Arm Turns Numb].
+If you succeed with style on an :fate[attack] you can trade a normal boost from that for not giving a foe a recoil based boost.

-{Strong Recoil} counts as two negative aspects.
+:aspect[Strong Recoil] counts as two negative aspects.

-{Strong Recoil} can also apply to unenhanced humans using large weapons that are designed for cyborgs or vehicles.
+:aspect[Strong Recoil] can also apply to unenhanced humans using large weapons that are designed for cyborgs or vehicles.

-You can roll an {{overcome}} action to counteract recoil aspects.
-Cyborgs with a high Physique may be able to brace themselves it and crafty characters could jury-rig a weapon harness or some recoil compensation. {Strong Recoil} counts as two aspects so requires an {{overcome}} of at least +4.
+You can roll an :fate[overcome] action to counteract recoil aspects.
+Cyborgs with a high Physique may be able to brace themselves it and crafty characters could jury-rig a weapon harness or some recoil compensation. :aspect[Strong Recoil] counts as two aspects so requires an :fate[overcome] of at least +4.

-{Reduced Penetration}​—This aspect makes attacks less effective at penetrating armor and cover.
+:aspect[Reduced Penetration]​—This aspect makes attacks less effective at penetrating armor and cover.
 Any bonuses from armor or cover related stunts or aspects get a +3 instead of a +2.

-So, invoking a {Cover} aspect gives your target a +3 per invoke instead of a +2.
-A {Ballistic Armor} stunt would add +3 to defend instead of +2.
+So, invoking a :aspect[Cover] aspect gives your target a +3 per invoke instead of a +2.
+A :aspect[Ballistic Armor] stunt would add +3 to defend instead of +2.

-{Hard to Load}​—Weapons that are {Hard to Load} increase the opposition to reload them by +2.
+:aspect[Hard to Load]​—Weapons that are :aspect[Hard to Load] increase the opposition to reload them by +2.

-{Limited Range}​—Defenders get a +1 to {{defend}} for every zone they are distant from the attacker.
+:aspect[Limited Range]​—Defenders get a +1 to :fate[defend] for every zone they are distant from the attacker.
 This could be because the weapon is inaccurate or because it disperses quickly or loses its energy quickly.

-{Extra Capacity}​—+2 Ammo.
+:aspect[Extra Capacity]​—+2 Ammo.

-{Autofire 1}​—Mark an extra ammo and take a +1 or mark 2 extra ammo and affect a zone.
+:aspect[Autofire 1]​—Mark an extra ammo and take a +1 or mark 2 extra ammo and affect a zone.
 You may only mark 2 extra ammo per action.

-{Autofire 2}​—Mark up to 4 extra ammo for one action.
+:aspect[Autofire 2]​—Mark up to 4 extra ammo for one action.

-{High-powered}​—+2 to A targets in the same zone but your attacks have {Reduced Penetration}
+:aspect[High-powered]​—+2 to A targets in the same zone but your attacks have :aspect[Reduced Penetration]

-{Hollowpoints}​—Cause really nasty wounds.
-If someone takes a consequence from your attack, increase its severity by one, however your attacks also have {Reduced Penetration}.
+:aspect[Hollowpoints]​—Cause really nasty wounds.
+If someone takes a consequence from your attack, increase its severity by one, however your attacks also have :aspect[Reduced Penetration].

-{Penetration}​—+2 to A targets defending with cover or armor.
+:aspect[Penetration]​—+2 to A targets defending with cover or armor.

-**Accuracy**—+2 for {{overcome}} with Shoot where accuracy is important.
+**Accuracy**—+2 for :fate[overcome] with Shoot where accuracy is important.

-**Scope**—+2 to {{overcome}} with Shoot when you can draw a bead on your target.
+**Scope**—+2 to :fate[overcome] with Shoot when you can draw a bead on your target.

 ##### Generic Smartgun [0¤]

 An average interface enabled handgun.

-{Ballistic}, {Restricted Deadly Weapon}, {Smart Device}
+:aspect[Ballistic], :aspect[Restricted Deadly Weapon], :aspect[Smart Device]

 Shoot 2, Hardening 2, Notice 1